flanksource/docs/canary-checker/docs/concepts/metrics/stateful-metrics.md

           : '{}'
 ```

-This snippet will retrieve the `last_result.results.max` value from the last execution ensuring data is not duplicated or missed
+This snippet retrieves the `last_result.results.max` value from the last execution ensuring data is not duplicated or missed

 ```go
 "@timestamp" : {